shalininair/twitch/README.md

-# Ruby on Rails : twitter like app
+# Twitch : twitter like app

 Rails version - 4.2.2
 Based on [*Ruby on Rails Tutorial: